kakarot3lv21/prasanna/davici.md

 - Drag the line and press I on the keyboard to set where the clips to start (I=in point)
 - (O=out point):stop point of the video
 - Then drag and place where u want that clip on the primary video timeline
-- Mute video: If you don't want the audio of the layout video just drag down the audio line u can mute the video Or U can also drag video from media and add on the timeline
+- Mute video: If you don't want the audio of the layout video just drag down the audio line u can mute the video.

 ## Audio
 - Add audio music: grab the music from the media to the time to add and u can adjust and start endpoint using the same tool